Speech and language therapists are responsible for assessing, diagnosing and treating people of all ages who have difficulties in communicating.

 Term-time placements are provided in local hospitals, schools and clinics, while a block placement between Years Two and Three offers an opportunity to travel and work further afield.

-Clinical Placements 1 and 2 / Interprofessional Education 2: Professional Roles and Interprofessional Team Working / Developmental Impairments of Language and Communication / Specific Speech Impairment / Phonetic Sciences / Cognitive Psychology / Neurology / Developmental and Acquired Dysphagia
+Clinical Placements 1 and 2/ Interprofessional Education 2: Professional Roles and Interprofessional Team Working/ Developmental Impairments of Language and Communication/ Specific Speech Impairment/ Phonetic Sciences/ Applications of Cognitive Psychology in Speech and Language Therapy/ Neurology/ Developmental and Acquired Dysphagia

-Clinical Placements 5 and 6 / Preparation for Professional Practice as a Speech and Language Therapist / Professional Practice in Specialist Areas / Elective modules in, for example: Advanced Studies in Dysphagia; Augmentative and Alternative Communication Across the Lifespan; Autistic Spectrum Disorders and SLT; Disorders of Fluency; Developing Communication Skills in Underprivileged Children (The Carol Spragge Endowment option) / Research Project.
+Clinical Placements 5 and 6 / Preparation for Professional Practice as a Speech and Language Therapist / Professional Practice in Specialist Areas / Elective modules in, for example: Advanced Studies in Dysphagia; Clinical Technologies; Adult acquired Language & Neurogenic Communication Disorders; Disorders of Fluency; Developing Communication Skills in Underprivileged Children (The Carol Spragge Endowment option)/ Research Project

 Irish Leaving Certificate: